 How to get rid of dry stains

 Old stains are more difficult for cleaning but you can deal with them successfully.
-The following method shows you the best way to clean them with vinegar:
+The following method shows you the best way to clean them:

 - Gently rub the suede eraser over the spot.